 Most college essays should be written in formal English suitable for an academic situation.
 Follow these principles to be sure that your word choice is appropriate.
-For more information about word choice, see .
+For more information about word choice, see Chapter 4 "Working with Words: Which Word Is Right?".